stevengriffiths/MIMDiscovery/README.md

 # Introduction
 MIMDiscovery is a module containing cmdlets that obtain various pieces of MIM configuration.
+The main cmdlet is Get-MIMConfig.

+To install, copy the src folder to the target server, rename the folder to MIMDiscovery, then import the module as normal.

 # Cmdlets